ivfreire/Password-Generator/README.md

 ## Usage

-The app allows you to generate random password where you can choose the difficulty and length of it.
+The app allows you to generate random passwords where you can choose the difficulty and length of it.
 The program has the following systax:

 ```
 $ pwgen [difficulty] [length]
 ```

-Where:
-<bold>Difficulty</bold> is a value between 0 and 3, being:
+Where <strong>difficulty</string> is a value between 0 and 3, being:

 ```
-0\tlowercase letters
+0		->		lowercase letters
-1\tuppercase and lowercase letters
+1		->		uppercase and lowercase letters
-2\tnumbers with lowercase and uppercase letters
+2		->		numbers with lowercase and uppercase letters
-3\tspecial character with numbers, lowercase and uppercase letters
+3		->		special character with numbers, lowercase and uppercase letters
 ```

-0 is the default difficulty.
+and 0 is the default difficulty.

-<bold>Length</bold> is the amount of character you want your password to have.
+<strong>Length</strong> is the amount of character you want your password to have.
 The default value is 16.